-Also known as garlic chives, these are flatter and wider than regular chives.
+Chinese chives or 韭菜, pronounced in Mandarin as jiǔ cài and in Cantonese as “gow choy”, this vegetable is recognized for its strong fragrance and flat leaves.
+You will know you have Chinese chives around because you will definitely smell them, especially on the car ride home from the Chinese grocery store!
+Also known as garlic chives in the western hemisphere, these are flatter and wider than regular chives.
 Regular chives are often eaten raw, sprinkled over the top of something, or added to sauces and dips.
 Chinese chives, on the other hand, taste a bit more vegetal than herbal, and so, we tend to use them more as a vegetable than an herb–in other words, they are almost always cooked.

 Chinese chives turn up most often in our dumpling fillings (check out our Pork Chive Dumplings (and homemade dumpling wrappers!) or just scrambled with eggs, sesame oil, salt, and white pepper.
 It may sound weird, but try it.
 Whenever we’re SCRAMBLING (ha!) for an extra side dish, or need some extra protein, it’s our go-to choice.
 Our recipe for Chinese Chive Frittata is a simple summer favorite of ours when fresh chive and tomatoes are available.

 If you can get your hands on chive seeds, you’ll have more chives than you’ll know what to do with every summer!
 Just cut them like you’re trimming grass, and you’ll have more within the week.
 It’s GREAT.
 Try to mow down your basil or parsley plants like that–we can tell you that neither will ever recover.